SLEEPYBQ/Survey-V2/README.md

    - Check if PDF is corrupted or password-protected

 2. **API Errors**
-   - Verify OpenAI API key is correct
+   - Verify API key is correct
    - Check API rate limits and usage
    - Ensure network connectivity